rtmigo/repr_kt/README.md

 # [repr](https://github.com/rtmigo/repr_kt#readme)

 Kotlin/JVM library.
-Converts Kotlin objects and data structures to strings.
+Converts Kotlin objects to strings.

 `.toRepr()` aims to produce a string that is valid Kotlin code.
 Ideally, this string can be copied into the project's source code to create the same objects.